 Connect from Off-campus

 Find an alphabetical listing of all JMU Libraries databases.
-Look for the “All Database Types” drop-down menu to filter by video, images, statistics, government information, and more.
+Look for the “All Database Types” drop-down menu to filter by type of content (e.g. video, images, statistics, government information, and more) within each database.

-On Kanopy, you can stream feature films, documentaries, the Criterion Collection, and more.
-You can also browse online videos in our collection.
-Find even more options for free streaming videos here.
+You can browse online/streaming videos in our collections.
+Find even more options for streaming videos here.
 Not sure how streaming works?
-Learn how streaming works here.
+Learn how streaming works.

 Free Media for Creative Use

-This guide highlights audio, image, and video resources that you can freely use!
+Find audio, image, and video resources that you can freely use!
 They are available under Creative Commons, public domain, or JMU license.
-Find information about Copyright for Distance Education on our Temporary Online Teaching and Learning Guide.
+Find information about Copyright for Distance Education on our Guide to Hybrid & Online Teaching.

-In LinkedIn Learning you’ll find streaming video tutorials on over 2,000 courses in 3D animation, audio, business, CAD, design, development, photography, video creation, web design, and much more.
+With LinkedIn Learning, you’ll find streaming video tutorials on over 2,000 courses in 3D animation, audio, business, design, development, photography, video creation, web design, and much more.

 Open Educational Resources

-This guide showcases a ton of online, interactive, free educational resources for professors, students, or anyone to use anywhere.
+This guide showcases a ton of online, interactive, free educational resources for professors, students, or anyone.

 JMU Scholarly Commons

 Explore selected research and scholarship from the JMU community in the JMU Scholarly Commons.
-You’ll find peer-reviewed journals, conference proceedings, theses and dissertations, JMU Special Collections materials, and more.
+You’ll find peer-reviewed journals, conference proceedings, Special Collections materials, theses, dissertations, and more.

-JMU Librarians have created research guides that focus on specific subjects and JMU courses.
-Use these guides to find the best books, e-books, research databases, journals, website, and other resources for your research.
+Find helpful guides that focus on specific subjects or JMU courses, all created by your librarians.
+Use these guides to find the best resources for your research.

 Ask the Library